jing-yen/tp/docs/UserGuide.md

 * If no name is provided, all past expenses for everyone are displayed.

-* If a `NAME` is provided, the list will categorize that person’s activities into two sections: `fully paid` and `not fully paid`.
-An activity is marked as `fully paid` only if all payees have completed their payments to the specified person for that activity.
-If any payee has not paid, the activity will appear under `not fully paid`.
+* If a `NAME` is provided, the list will categorize that person’s activities into two sections: `Settled` and `Unsettled`.
+An activity is marked as `Settled` only if all payees have completed their payments to the specified person for that activity.
+If any payee has not paid, the activity will appear under `Unsettled`.

 * If a `NAME` is provided, any activities where the specified person is the payer will display a `[PAYER]` tag next to the activity description.